 For 63% of those surveyed in a representative survey, customer ratings are a decisive criterion when selecting a shop³.
 This phenomenon – also called “social proof” – is related to the fact that customers trust other customers more than the retailer.
 They doubt the “goodwill” of the retailer.
 Independent product evaluations reduce these doubts, prove transparency and act as an important purchasing aid.

 Shop operators can also prove their integrity with reliable customer service.
 In order for the customer to know at what time the customer service is available, the contact options and times should be placed in a prominent position.
 Especially smaller online shops have the problem that they are not always reachable.
-This deficit can be remedied by answering customer inquiries quickly and reliably during opening hours.
+This deficit can be remedied by answering customer enquiries quickly and reliably during opening hours.

 uptain and the three trust factors